alessandropaticchio/Configuration-service/README.md

-# Coding Test Buildo
+# Configuration service
-This repository contains my Coding Test for Buildo.
-It is a Python 3.7 implementation of a configuration service, accessible via
-HTTP API, that stores configurations and allows to create, read, update and delete them.
+This repository contains a Python 3.7 implementation of a configuration service, accessible via HTTP API, that stores configurations and allows to create, read, update and delete them.
 Configurations have the form: